RafaySystems/envmgr/terraform/rafay-aws-resources/README.md

 - Security Group
 - VPC

-[Click here](https://docs.rafay.co/learn/quickstart/eaas/aws/101/overview/) to learn more about these resource templates.
+[Click here](https://docs.rafay.co/learn/quickstart/eaas/aws/101/overview/) for an example guide that showcases how you can create a complex environment template using these resources for AWS.

 ## Contributing
-This is authored by Rafay Solution Architects.
+This is authored by Rafay Solution Architects and Engineers.
 We encourage and welcome contributions from the user community.
 If you have enhancements that you would like to share, please contact us.